Check out the second and third parts of this series–Part 2: Learning Board and Part 3: Letter Activities.

 Besides the calendar itself, I added a few other necessary items to my Calendar Time kit:

 First, Pointing Sticks.
-I just so happened to have on hand a bunch of 12-inch narrow dowels.
+I just so happened to have some unused 12-inch dowels (I think these were originally supposed to be for making cake pops or something).
 The bottom of the calendar has a big, covered pocket, typically for storing extra calendar pieces, but it was the perfect fit to store our Pointing Sticks.
+We use these Pointing Sticks for–you guessed it–pointing to the Calendar and Learning Board.
+The boys love having something special to hold so it makes it a little more interesting than just pointing with our fingers.

 Second, the Today Mark, as we call it.
 I measured this one to be slightly taller than the holiday cards so that it would still be visible even behind them.
-Then I cut out the tag from red cardstock, wrote “Today” across the top with a sharpie, and laminated it.
+Then I cut out a rectangle from red cardstock, wrote “Today” across the top with a sharpie, and laminated it.

 Third, a year mark.
 I printed out the current year and then I put it in the very top of the calendar next to the month name.